PDXChinese/pdxchinese.github.io/_pages/fair.md

 **[Oregon International Ballet Academy](http://oiballet.org/ac/)** We believe that we are not only teaching ballet, but instilling positive energy to allow students to achieve their dreams for the future.

 **[澜苏园](http://www.lansugarden.org)** Lan Su Chinese Garden is a member based nonprofit organization.
 Lan Su is an authentic Chinese garden built by our sister city Suzhou China.

+**[HCY Foundation](http://www.hcyfoundation.org)** Nonprofit organization providing resources for less fortunate children worldwide to gain access and opportunity to achieve their educational goals.

 ## 公共区域讲座和演出安排，按照时间排序：